Book: Trump said of virus, ‘I wanted to always play it down’

 “The president has never lied to the American public on COVID.
 The president was expressing calm and his actions reflect that,” McEnany said.

 McEnany took questions about the book during a briefing at the White House on Wednesday.
 She said his actions reflect that he took COVID-19 seriously.
+She noted that the president put in place travel restrictions with China on Jan.
+31 and that some Democrats had criticized the move.

+House Speaker Nancy Pelosi, D-Calif., said the president’s comments to Woodward connoted weakness and a disdain for science.

+“What he was actually saying is, ‘I don’t want anybody to think anything like this happened on my watch so I’m not going to call any more attention to it,” Pelosi said during an interview on MSNBC.